-Total interest incurred on the loans amounts to P1.8 million for the three-month period ended August 31, 2019.
-In August 2019, the principal amounts of the above loans were fully paid, and refinanced with a long-term loan amounting P300.0 million.
+Total interest incurred on the loans amounts to P2.6 million for the six-month period ended November 30, 2019.
+In August 2019, the principal amounts of the above loans were fully paid, and refinanced with a long-term loan amounting P300.0 million, which is due on July 2027.
+Moreover, and additional P100.0 million loan was also obtained by RCI during the period.

-The total interest incurred by the Group on all of these loans are presented as part of Interest expense under Finance Costs in the consolidated statements of profit or loss, while any outstanding interest payable is recognized as part of Trade and Other Payables in the consolidated statements of financial position.
+The total interest incurred by the Group on all of these loans are presented as part of Finance Costs in the consolidated statements of profit or loss, while any outstanding interest payable is recognized as part of Trade and Other Payables in the consolidated statements of financial position.

-As of August 31 and May 31, 2019, there are no assets used and/or required as collaterals for the Group's interest bearing loans and borrowings.
+As of November 30 and May 31, 2019, there are no assets used and/or required as collaterals for the Group's interest bearing loans and borrowings.

-Also, as of August 31 and May 31, 2019, the Group is in compliance with the requirements and terms related to its borrowings.
+Also, as of November 30 and May 31, 2019, the Group is in compliance with the requirements and terms related to its borrowings.